edquant/edh7916/_lessons/eda_dv.md

 Our plot is looking better, but it still may not contain the information we want.
-We’ve standardized the test scores over this time window, but maybe what we really want to know is how they’ve *changed from the beginning of the sample period*.
-You can imagine a superindendent who took over in 1981 would be keen to know how scores have changed during their tenure.
+We’ve standardized the test scores over this time window, but maybe what we really want to know is how they’ve *changed relative to the beginning of the sample period*.
+You can imagine a superintendent who took over in 1981 would be keen to know how scores have changed during their tenure.

-This means that while we still want to standardize the scores, we should zero them not a the overall mean, but at the value in the first year.
+This means that while we still want to standardize the scores, we should zero them not at the overall mean, but at the value in the first year.
 We can do that by grouping by `school` and `test`, arranging in year order, making a new variable that is the `first()` score (within test, within school) and using that rather than the mean test score to make our new variable, `score_std_sch`.

 ``` r
 ## standardize test scores within school to first year